Marketing RFPs: The Ins and Outs

 What Should a Marketing RFP Include?

-RFPs in marketing allow vendors to identify your desired services, your expectations and your project goals.
+RFPs in marketing allow vendors to identify desired services, expectations and project goals.
 Always request the following information in marketing RFPs:

 Company Overview: Help vendors understand your organization by giving them a glimpse of your organization by providing the who, what, when and where.
 This brief synopsis will give vendors some useful information before they embark on the proposal writing process.

 Project Overview or Statement of Work: This is a concise and detailed explanation of your organization’s expectations and goals.
 Be sure to mention exactly what services you need.
 There is no such thing as too much detail in this section.